gopalpawar1312/amazon-clone-/README.md

 - Gained hands-on experience in front-end development by working with HTML and CSS.
 - Improved understanding of web design principles, responsive design, and cross-browser compatibility.

----

-Let me know if you’d like any adjustments or additional details for the description!
+Let me know if you’d like any adjustments or additional details for the description.....